ecguerra/Bruno-ElizabethGuerra_P1/notes.md

 - Stack of Papers
     - Goal: Knock out window
     - Challenge 1: if you wait too long to knock over the stack of paper, a gust of wind blows though the room and knocks it over into the room!
-    - Challenge 2: if you don't knock the papers over before the coffee, the coffee spills on them
-    - Correct order: 1
+    - Correct order: 2
 - Cup of Coffee
     - Goal: spill
     - Challenge 1: The human comes in to get it if you don't knock it over quickly enough
-    - Challenge 2: It is supposed to be spilled onto the rug, but can also be spilled on the papers
+    - Challenge 2: It is supposed to be spilled onto the papers, but can also be spilled on the rug
-    - Correct order: 2
+    - Correct order: 1
 - Rug
     - Goal: Bite a hole
-    - Level Up: The coffee spills onto it and leaves a stain
+    - Level Up: You can fit the mouse into the hole
-    - Challenge: If you don't knock the papers over first, the coffee spills on them instead
+    - Challenge: If you knock the papers over before the coffee, the coffee spills on the rug.
+Cora doesn't like coffee, so she doesn't destroy the rug
     - Correct order: 3
 - Toy Mouse
     - Goal: pull apart